TYPO3GmbH/svg_sanitizer/README.md

 ## WARNING

-This extension can sanitize the files only if the upload happens by the defined ways above.
+This extension can only sanitize the files if the upload is done in one of the ways described above.
-For example, if a third party extension allows an upload and not make use of the core APIs described above, the sanitizer can't sanitize these files.
+For example, if a third-party extension allows to upload files and does not use the core APIs described above, SVG Sanitizer cannot sanitize these files.

 ## Credits